 The city used to be an “ugly duckling” of the Basque Country completely overshadowed by San Sebastian and other smaller beach towns but everything changed when in 1997 the Guggenheim museum was inaugurated.
-It’s incredible how construction of one building even if it’s a famous modern art museum can change the city.
+It’s incredible how the construction of one building even if it’s a famous modern art museum can change the city.
 Since then the whole new modern neighborhood was built in the place of old decrepit port area with many abandoned buildings.
 Today’s Bilbao can be divided into two main touristy parts; Casco Viejo (the Old Town) and the New Town.

 Not to miss in Bilbao

 The Old Town and its Siete Calles (seven streets) that were established in the 14th century and officially are the oldest part of the city.
-Strolling through these streets you can combine degustation of pintxos and pastry at local bars and bakeries with visiting fish markets and shops.
-Don’t forget to look around there are some quite remarkable buildings e.g. Atxuri Railway station, Bilbao cathedral, the Cradle House, buildings around Plaza Nueva.
-Though we were quite tired after 35km walk to Bilbao we went for a walk through the Old Town and enjoyed it quite a lot.
-It was nice for a change to walk around like a normal tourist, taking photos and being able to go any way you want and not to follow the arrows.
+Strolling through these streets you can combine the degustation of pintxos and pastry at local bars and bakeries with visiting fish markets and shops.
+Don’t forget to look around there are some quite remarkable buildings e.g. Atxuri Railway station, Bilbao Cathedral, the Cradle House, buildings around Plaza Nueva.
+Though we were quite tired after a 35km walk to Bilbao we went for a walk through the Old Town and enjoyed it quite a lot.
+It was nice for a change, to walk around like a normal tourist, taking photos and being able to go any way you want and not to follow the arrows.
 It was difficult not to stop at every second bakery or bar – make sure to come here hungry!

 Puente de la Rivera – a bridge over the river with nice views over the city center.

 Guggenheim museum – the iconic building and the main city attraction that helped to rediscover Bilbao to the world.
-Even if you don’t have time to visit the museum to have a look on it from the outside is well worth of time.
+Even if you don’t have time to visit the museum to have a look at it from the outside is well worth of time.
 Note!
 You can walk out of the city following the river route than the museum will be on the way.

 On the way to the museum don’t miss two bridges; Zubizuri Footbridge also known as The Calatrava bridge and Puente de la Salve just before the Guggenheim.